Leuthil/leuthil.github.io/_posts/2017-11-15-hoops-battle.md

 ### Nothing but Net ###

 I wanted specific gameplay elements to capture the same joy that real basketball can give you.
-One of the most satisfying aspects of basketball is the basketball mesh's reaction to the ball going in.
+One of the most satisfying aspects of basketball is the net's reaction to the ball going in.
 To accomplish this, I ended up adding in 3D elements - the net mesh utilizes the 3D Cloth component and a Skinned Mesh Renderer.
 Lastly, in order to have the 2D ball interact with the cloth renderer, I added a 3D collider to the ball.

 ### Multiplayer ###